Crush of mail-in ballots slows count in 4 key states - Local News 8

 Trump and his allies have repeatedly called for results to be tallied quickly so that a winner could be declared on election night, though officials technically have days or weeks to complete official counts before state totals are certified.
 But in three key states — Michigan, Pennsylvania and Wisconsin — election officials were not allowed to begin processing absentee ballots until on or just before Election Day, after Republican-led state legislatures successfully opposed changing laws to allow earlier preparations like other states.

-As Biden gave remarks early Wednesday calling for patience while workers continued to count, Trump falsely tweeted that Democrats were “trying to STEAL the Election,” even though the counting delay was fully expected.
-Twitter quickly labeled the tweet, saying it was “disputed and might be misleading.”
+After Biden gave remarks early Wednesday calling for patience while workers continued to count, Trump attacked the legitimate counting of votes and falsely claimed he had won in states where millions of ballots are yet to be counted.
+A Trump tweet claiming the election was being stolen from him was labeled by Twitter, “disputed and might be misleading.”

 In Pennsylvania, where officials couldn’t begin processing hundreds of thousands of early ballots until Tuesday, counties made their own decisions about how to prioritize the crush.